dfelinto/blender-manual/manual/sculpt_paint/sculpting/editing/mask.rst

 :Snap Expanded to Face Sets: :kbd:`Ctrl`
    Isolates the expanded region to the boundary of the face set under the cursor.
 :Loop Count Increase: :kbd:`W`
-   Increase the number of loops or iterations the operator is run; using four loops will split the mask into 4 parts.
+   Increase the number of loops or iterations the operator is run; using four loops will split the mask into four parts.
 :Loop Count Decrease: :kbd:`Q`
-   Decrease the number of loops or iterations the operator is run; using four loops will split the mask into 4 parts.
+   Decrease the number of loops or iterations the operator is run; using four loops will split the mask into four parts.
 :Toggle Brush Gradient: :kbd:`B`
-   Similar to linear gradient but uses the current brush :doc:`Falloff </sculpt_paint/brush/falloff>` to define the shape of the falloff
+   Similar to linear gradient but uses the current brush :doc:`Falloff </sculpt_paint/brush/falloff>` to define the shape of the falloff.
 :Texture Distortion Increase: :kbd:`Y`
    Increases the falloff distance when using a texture to distort the mask shape.
 :Texture Distortion Decrease: :kbd:`T`